-This is because it’s reasonable to get the heat out of a 2U chassis and it’s possible to cool them with traditional data centre design of precision cooling technologies.
+This is because it's reasonable to get the heat out of a 2U chassis and it's possible to cool them with traditional data center design of precision cooling technologies.

-Launch of AI demands improved cooling data centre design to meet its processing power
+Launch of AI demands improved cooling data center design to meet its processing power

-Now we have an application that is placing massive demands on processing in data centres – artificial intelligence (AI).
+Now we have an application that is placing massive demands on processing in data centers – artificial intelligence (AI).

 AI has begun to hit its stride, springing from research labs into real business and consumer applications.